 WantedBy=multi-user.target

-Change the number 1 behind ExecStart to 2 if necessary, or another number to have the scan carried out more than once a day.
+Change the number 1 behind ExecStart to 2 if necessary, or another number to make sure the scan is performed more than once a day.

 Step 7